Rachel Wadsworth is an attorney in the firm’s Trust and Estates practice areas.

 Rachel graduated from University of Rochester in 2017 with a degree in Archaeology, Technology, and Historical Structures.
-While at Rochester, she played on the Varsity Women’s Lacrosse Team from 2013-2016 and was a member of the Undergraduate History Council.
-Rachel grew up just south of Syracuse on Onondaga Hill, and now resides in Marietta.
+While at Rochester, she played on the Varsity Women’s Lacrosse Team from 2013-2016.
+She was also a member of the Undergraduate History Council.
+Rachel grew up just south of Syracuse on Onondaga Hill, and now resides in downtown Syracuse.
 In her free time, Rachel enjoys spending time with her friends and family, reading, baking, playing video games, and canoeing on Otisco Lake.

 J.D., Albany Law School, cum laude, 2021